 Leading chamber-musician, solo-cellist, orchestral principal and renowned teacher, Richard Lester appears regularly at the world’s foremost concert venues and festivals.
+In September 2018 he became cellist of the internationally renowned Gould Piano Trio.

 Richard is regularly invited to take part in chamber-music festivals around the world.
 He is artistic co-director, together with violinist Anthony Marwood, of the highly successful annual Peasmarsh Chamber Music Festival in East Sussex.